Documentation\Configuration\Clients\Windows\UNIX and Linux Clients

 Advantages to using a Domain Time II daemon

-There are many advantages to using a Domain Time II daemon instead of a standard NTP daemon such as XNTP.
-Domain Time II daemons:
+There are many advantages to using a Domain Time II daemon:

 - Can discover Domain Time II servers automatically (see Discovery Process for more info)